JetSetDoritos/ExtBot/README.md

 A GroupMe bot written in Python that uses GroupMe's REST API to provide like and kick stats, as well as posting random images.
 Messages are stored using SQLite.
 Only image/video URLs are saved rather than the actual media to use minimal space.
 Ext is short for Extras :)

-This has been tested in a group with over 250k messages.
+This has been tested in a group 7 year old group with over 100 partitipants and over 250k messages.

 This project was made possible by [Chomps Bot](https://github.com/noeltrivedi/beer_pong_bot) and [GroupMe Analytics](https://github.com/octohub/GroupMeAnalytics), which were used to learn GroupMe's bot and application APIs accordingly.